magmasystems/TSNewProjectTemplate/Readme.md

 ## Introduction

 This is an attempt to create the template of a NodeJS application that you can clone and use as the basis of any TypeScript/Node application.
-It support the definition and loading of "services".
+It supports the definition and loading of "services".

 A "service" is a class that derived from `ServiceBase`.
 It has a name, a logger, an event publisher, and a global API Manager.
 The API Manager manages all interactions with the Express web server.

 ## The APIManager

 As mentioned above, the shared APIManager manages all interactions with Express.
 It maintains a map of all services.
-At startup, it loads all of the services and calls their `createApi()` method in order to let each service define their routes.
+At the startup, it loads all the services and calls their `createApi()` method in order to let each service define their routes.

 The APIManager contains an event publisher that is based on `EventEmitter2`.
 Your app can use this to send messages between the various services by calling the `emit()` method.
 The name of the event channel is {AppName}RestApi.
 Each service will have its own event publisher too, each with a different channel name.